 Upper respiratory tract infections are a possible side effect of Rinvoq.
 This is a type of infection that affects your throat or nasal passages.
 The common cold is one example of an upper respiratory tract infection.

-People taking Rinvoq may be at higher risk for upper respiratory tract infections.
-These infections weren’t common in clinical trials of Rinvoq.
-But they did occur more often in people taking Rinvoq than in people who took a placebo.
-(A placebo is a treatment without an active drug.)
+People taking Rinvoq may be at higher risk of upper respiratory tract infections.
+These infections occurred more often in people taking Rinvoq than in people who took a placebo.
+(A placebo is a treatment without an active ingredient.)

 Symptoms of an upper respiratory tract infection may vary depending on the location and severity of your infection.
 But common symptoms can include: